-Philadelphia is the nation's fifth largest metropolitan area, but it's often referred to as "the city of neighborhoods."
+Philadelphia is the nation's fifth largest metropolitan area, but it's often referred to as a "city of neighborhoods."
 Some of these neighborhoods pride themselves on their cosmopolitan sophistication, others on their hometown feel; some are almost overrun by tourists while others are Philadelphian through and through; some bustle during business hours while others only wake up after dark.
 In other words, there's something here for any combination of interests.

 This is a brief guide to some of Philadelphia's most interesting neighborhoods, starting with our own and heading outward in all directions.
 Many of them are within walking distance of Drexel's University City Campus, and all are easily accessible by public transportation.

 Taking its name from the three universities located in the triangle between Market Street, the Schuylkill River, and Grays Ferry and Woodland Avenues, University City generally encompasses the area around Drexel, Penn, and University of the Sciences and thus has a very high student population.
 In addition to food trucks and student hot spots, there are a number of Indian restaurants, some with lunch and dinner buffets.

 Center City is Philly's downtown business district, so it's a major destination for students on co-op.
 It's also home to Drexel's College of Nursing and Health Professions and School of Public Health.
 But unlike some downtowns, Center City doesn't close at night or on the weekends.
 While being full of skyscrapers and business, Center City is also a hot spot for gourmet dining, designer shopping, and nightlife.